 CHICAGO – Indiana is standing tall again.

-Michigan and Michigan State are right there with the Hoosiers, and Ohio State and Wisconsin aren’t exactly backing down from anyone, either.
+State are right there with the Hoosiers, and Ohio State and Wisconsin aren’t exactly backing down from anyone, either.

 The league is tops in the Sagarin ratings and boasts five teams ranked in the Top 25, including four in the top 10.

 One of those top 10 teams – No. 6 Michigan – didn’t even get one of the four first-round byes.
 Instead, the Wolverines face Penn State today after falling a point short of sharing the conference championship with a 72-71 loss to Indiana on Sunday.